algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/AVLExp.md

 # AVL Trees

-AVL trees are **self-balancing** binary search trees.
+An AVL tree is **self-balancing** binary search tree.

 Because the AVL tree is always balanced, search will be *O(log n)*, no matter what the order of the input data.

 ### Binary Search Trees